** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 if(CustomerType == ‘Prospect’){ NewCallDate = TODAY (4); }

-- only if the value of the CustomerType field is Prospect, then it will set the value of the NewCallDate to the 4 days from now;
+Only if the value of the CustomerType field is Prospect, then it will set the value of the NewCallDate to be 4 days from now.

 if(NumberA > 3){ CalcNumber = NumberA*3.14; }